Haitian Creole

-Ambassador Hervé Denis discusses the vital relationship between Haiti and its diaspora in Haitian Creole.

-Haitian Creole (/ˈheɪʃən ˈkriːoʊl/; Créole haïtien /fr/; kreyòl ayisyen, /ht/), or simply Creole (kreyòl), is a French-based creole language that is spoken by over 13 million Haitian people worldwide.
+Haitian Creole (kreyòl ayisyen, /ht/), or simply Creole (kreyòl), is a French-based creole language.
+It is spoken by over 13 million people worldwide, primarily Haitian citizens and the Haitian diaspora.
 It is one of the two official languages of Haiti (the other being French), where it is the native language of the vast majority of the population.
 It is also the most widely spoken creole language in the world.

-The three main dialects of Haitian Creole are the Northern, Central, and Southern dialects; the Northern dialect is predominantly spoken in Cap-Haïtien, the Central in Port-au-Prince, and the Southern in the Cayes area.
+The three main dialects of Haitian Creole are the Northern, Central, and Southern dialects; the Northern dialect is predominantly spoken in Cap-Haïtien, the Central in Port-au-Prince, and the Southern in Les Cayes.

-The language emerged from contact between French settlers and enslaved Africans during the Atlantic slave trade in the French colony of Saint-Domingue (now Haiti) in the 17th and 18th centuries.
-Although its vocabulary largely derives from 18th-century French, its grammar is that of a West African Volta–Congo language branch, particularly the Fongbe and Igbo languages.
-It also has influences from Spanish, English, Portuguese, Taíno, and other West African languages.
-It is not mutually intelligible with standard French, and it also has its own distinctive grammar.
+The language emerged from contact between French settlers and enslaved Africans during the Atlantic slave trade in the French colony of Saint-Domingue (now Haiti) in the 17th and 18th centuries.Although its vocabulary largely derives from 17th- and 18th-century French, its grammar combines West African influences, particularly Fongbe and Igbo, with French structures.
+It also has minor lexical influences from Spanish, English, Portuguese, and Taíno.

+It is not mutually intelligible with standard French.
 Some estimate that Haitians are the largest community in the world to speak a modern creole language; others estimate that more people speak Nigerian Pidgin.